 SHOP THE SAMSONITE ELEVATION PLUS COLLECTION

-A Good Housekeeping Family Travel Awards winner, this suitcase is as convenient for business travel as it is for family vacations.
-It got perfect scores from all testers for durability, style and overall comfort, and comes with a handlebar that can be adjusted in 1-inch increments for an ergonomic grip.
+WHY WE LOVE IT: A past Good Housekeeping Family Travel Awards winner, this suitcase is as convenient for business travel as it is for family vacations.
+It got perfect scores from all testers for durability, style, and overall comfort, and comes with a handlebar that can be adjusted in 1-inch increments for an ergonomic grip.

 Dimensions23" x 15" x 10"